fivequarters/fusebit.io/src/_blog/_posts/web-frameworks-plugins-architecture-overview.md

 Fastify's straightforward approach to plugins works giving a great developer experience, and it's a big part of the framework's success.

-### NestJs
+### NestJS
-NestJs is another popular Node.js web framework that aims to provide scalable server-side applications with an extensible application architecture that allows you to write modular code.
+NestJS is another popular Node.js web framework that aims to provide scalable server-side applications with an extensible application architecture that allows you to write modular code.

 This framework relies heavily on a concept called [Dependency Injection](https://martinfowler.com/articles/injection.html) or DI.
 A software design pattern that manages your object dependencies differently.
 It uses a technique called Inversion of Control (IoC).
 Instead of explicitly knowing how to construct a service, it relies on a service injector that handles all the details about creating the service, known as the DI container; your application only knows how to interact with it via a well-defined interface.